btcpayserver/btcpayserver-doc/docs/Wallet.md

 ##### Signing with a wallet supporting PSBT

-PSBT (Partially Signed Bitcoin transaction) is supported and can be signed with PSBT compatible wallet.
+PSBT (Partially Signed Bitcoin transactions) are supported and can be signed with PSBT compatible wallet.

 Check this tutorial on how to [sign a transaction with ColdCard Hardware Wallet](ColdCardWallet.md#spending-from-btcpay-server-wallet-with-coldcard-psbt) completely air-gaped.